Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### What is an Enneagram?

-There is much to cover, but we will cover the broad strokes.
+The Enneagram goes deep, but we will cover the broad strokes in 4 steps.

-The Enneagram is a personality system.
-A personality is a grouping of characteristics that explain how people are similar and different.
+But first, let's demystify personality.
+"Personality" is a grouping of characteristics that explain how people are similar and different.
 The Enneagram looks at thoughts, feelings, and actions and identifies "types" or archetypes.
-There are 9 core types, and you might have heard someone mention that they are an 8 or a 4.
+There are 9 core types, which is what people mean when they say, "I am a type 8 or a type 4," etc.

-### How your Enneagram Type is Formed
+### How your Enneagram Type is Formed (nature vrs nurture?)

-It is said that your type/ personality is formed in childhood as a response to some unmet need (e.g., a **childhood wound**).
+It is said that your type/ personality is formed in childhood as a response to an unmet need or a childhood trauma ( aka**childhood wound**).

-Your type can be thought of as a coping mechanism or a survival strategy that you developed and still use today.
+Your type can be thought of as a coping mechanism or a survival strategy that you developed in childhood but still use today.
 Parts of your personality help you survive, and parts hold you back.

-For example:
+#### Examples of childhood trauma patterns:

 - A child who was constantly criticized may grow up to be an adult who second-guesses their every decision, never believing their efforts are good enough.
 - A child who grew up in a chaotic environment might cope by distracting themselves, always looking on the bright side, and avoiding uncomfortable or painful situations.